Amos: An Adam-style Optimizer with Adaptive Weight Decay towards Model-Oriented Scale

+as a necessary condition for the trained weights to converge to scale $\eta$.
+By setting $\rho_t$ to the smallest possible, we get

-\Eqref{eq:set_rhot} is an important relation connecting $\rho_t$ to $\alpha_t$; we assume it \emph{throughout the course of training} and use it ubiquitously in our derivation.
-Our experiments suggest that this setting of $\rho_t$ indeed brings the trained weights to the specific scale (\S\,\ref{sec:scale_params}).
+which is an important relation connecting $\rho_t$ to $\alpha_t$.
+We require \emph{({\rm IV}) \Eqref{eq:set_rhot} to be satisfied throughout the course of training}, and use it ubiquitously in our derivation.
+It is out of the scope of this work to prove whether \Eqref{eq:set_rhot} actually makes $\rms(\bm{\theta}_t)$ converge to $\eta$; but the requirements so far already determine a basic form of the Amos update rule (as shown in Lemma~\ref{lem:amos_basic_form} below), and our experiments suggest that Amos indeed brings the trained weights to the specific scale (\S\,\ref{sec:scale_params}).